squinkylabs/SqHarmony/docs/arpeggiator.md

 For this reason, Arpeggiator has "Gate+Clock Delay".
 What this does is delay the gate input by 5 sample, but also delays the clock input by 10 samples.
 This will tend to correct for any mismatched delays between the three signals.

-Because the is a new feature, it is off by default in Arpeggiator.
+Because this is a new feature, it is off by default in Arpeggiator.
 But if anything wonky happens, turn it on.
 It may fix it and is unlikely to hurt anything.

 ## More about reset and clock